Dur-Sharrukin: Early excavations

-The Qurnah Disaster
+Qurnah disaster

 By 1852, excavations of the site had been resumed by the new French consul, Victor Place, and in 1855 another shipment of antiquities was ready to be sent back to Paris.
 A cargo ship and four rafts were prepared to carry the artifacts, but even this substantial effort was over-whelmed by the sheer number of items to be transported.
 Additionally, shortly after the convoy reached Baghdad, Place was summoned to his new consular post in Moldavia due to the ongoing Crimean War, and had to leave the shipment in the hands of a French schoolteacher, M. Clement to finalise its return to Paris.

 More antiquities from Rawlinson's expedition to Kuyunjik and Fresnel's to Babylon were also added to the shipment.
 The troubles began once the convoy left Baghdad in May 1855, as the banks of the river Tigris were controlled by local sheikhs who were hostile to the Ottoman authorities and frequently raided shipping sailing by.
 During the journey, the convoy was boarded several times, forcing the crew to relinquish most of their money and supplies in order to be allowed further passage on the river.

 Once the convoy reached Al-Qurnah (Kurnah) it was assaulted by local pirates led by Sheikh Abu Saad, whose actions sank the main cargo ship and forced the four rafts aground shortly afterwards.
-The entire shipment was almost completely lost with only 28 of over 200 crates eventually making it to the Louvre in Paris.
-Subsequent efforts to recover the lost antiquities, including a Japanese expedition in 1971-2, have largely been unsuccessful.
+The entire shipment was almost completely lost, with only 28 of over 200 crates eventually making it to the Louvre in Paris.
+Subsequent efforts to recover the lost antiquities, including a Japanese expedition in 1971–1972, have largely been unsuccessful.

-20th Century Excavations
+20th century excavations

 The site of Khorsabad was excavated between 1928–1935 by American archaeologists from the Oriental Institute in Chicago.
 Work in the first season was led by Edward Chiera and concentrated on the palace area.
-A colossal bull estimated to weigh 40 tons was uncovered outside the throne room.
+A colossal lamassu estimated to weigh 40 tons was uncovered outside the throne room.
 It was found split into three large fragments.
 The torso alone weighed about 20 tons.
 This was shipped to Chicago.
-The preparation and shipment of the bull back to the Oriental Institute was incredibly arduous.
 The remaining seasons were led by Gordon Loud and Hamilton Darby.
 Their work examined one of the city gates, continued work at the palace, and excavated extensively at the palace's temple complex.
 Since Dur-Sharrukin was a single-period site that was evacuated in an orderly manner after the death of Sargon II, few individual objects were found.
 The primary discoveries from Khorsabad shed light on Assyrian art and architecture.

-In 1957, archaeologists from the Iraqi Department Antiquities, led by Fuad Safar excavated at the site, uncovering the temple of Sibitti.
+In 1957, archaeologists from the Iraqi Department Antiquities led by Fuad Safar excavated at the site, uncovering the Temple of Sibitti.